MagnusThome/RejsaRubberTrac/README.md

 # RejsaRubberTrac
 An IR multi point temperature sensor + laser based distance sensor + CPU board with a bluetooth BLE transmitter

 Intended to track/view/logg tire temperatures on race- or trackday cars.
-The temperature is measured at sixteen different points over the full tire width.
+The temperature is measured at sixteen different points over each tire's full width.

 A distance sensor is also included for tracking/logging suspension movements.